SCRT-HQ/VaporShell/docs/glossary/New-VSCloudFormationCustomResource.md

----
-layout: glossary
-title: New-VSCloudFormationCustomResource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloudFormationCustomResource

 ## SYNOPSIS
-Adds an AWS::CloudFormation::CustomResource resource to the template
+Adds an AWS::CloudFormation::CustomResource resource to the template.
+In a CloudFormation template, you use the AWS::CloudFormation::CustomResource or Custom::String  resource type to specify custom resources.

 ## SYNTAX